thewhitetulip/build-app-with-python-antitextbook/manuscript/10-task.md

 This is great!
 We now are able to add and list the tasks.

 #### Note:
-When giving input over the command line, if you want to give multi word input, please use either ' or ".
+When giving input over the command line, if you want to give multi word input, please enclose them in either single or double quote.
 For instance, we gave the input "new title", because our title contained a space.
 If we had given tasks2.py add new title, "new" would be considered the title because space is the delimiting character for any command line input, hence the "new title" enclosed in quotes.

 	ch10 $ python tasks3.py add "Finish Python book" "Working on 10'th chapter"
 	ch10 $ python tasks3.py list